ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 @11.30pm Tested out updating the existing product entry that I made yesterday and the image is being stored as intended.
 Noticed that the column widths of product page needs to be adjusted.
-Did a bit of research and found that the width of columns can be adjusted from product.js, changed the same and the columns look mucch better now.
+Did a bit of research and found that the width of columns can be adjusted from product.js, changed the same and the columns look much better now.

+@11.55pm I need to modify the HomeController which controls the index view which is the first thing that is rendered when the app is launched.
+The homescreen needs to retreive the cover images of book records and show it.

+2023-11-25 @12.40pm Done with the additions and tested out the new homepage.
+Gor NullObjectException.
+Checked HomeController and index.cshtml again.
+Turns out the IActionResult Index() method was returning view without passing the
+IEnumerable produclList as parameter.
+Corrected the same and everythings working as expected.
 ******************************************************************

 **Testing**